drachlyznardh/symphony/README.md

 List of FEATURE branches
 ------------------------

+All the following *features* have been included in **devel**.

+- (This list is empty)

+All the folliwing *features* are currently being evaluated.

-The *buildsystem* branch is dedicated to CMake & CMake stuff.
+- The *buildsystem* branch is dedicated to CMake & CMake stuff.
 Its development will focus on CMakeLists.txt files, CMake tuning and related issues.